geni/geni-clj-sdk/README.md

 Let's note a few things:

-* For the `:labels` parameter, we passed a vector of strings. clj-geni will convert this to a string of comma-separated values.
+* For the `:labels` parameter, we passed a vector of strings. clj-geni-sdk will convert this to a string of comma-separated values.
 For example, in this case, the `labels` param will be set to `foo,bar,baz`.
 * We passed a token key with our token.
 This will be passed to the Geni